rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 Instructions:
 - Project a grid of points onto the image.
 These points should correspond to the corners of the grid on your workspace.
-    - In `camera.py`, you will find variable defining the world coordinates of your workspace's grid corners `self.grid_points`.
+    - In `camera.py`, you will find the variable `self.grid_points` defining the world coordinates of your workspace's grid corners.
 Use these for your projection.
 You should employ the `projectGridInRGBImage()` function to project these grid points onto the image.
 - After projecting the grid points, to compare them to the actual corners of the workspace in the image, select the “User 2” radio box in the GUI, which activates the grid view.
 There's no need to modify `control_station.py` for this functionality as long as you implement the `projectGridInRGBImage()` function correctly.

 Finally, apply a perspective transform.
 This will change your image's perspective to resemble a bird's-eye view, providing a different angle of the workspace.